wodby/docs/docs/stacks/solr/index.md

 This changelog is for Solr stack on Wodby, to see image changes see tags description on [repository page](https://github.com/wodby/solr/releases)

+### 2.3.1

+- Solr updated to 8.2.0
+- We now run upgrade action that removes `default` core if it has a broken config set (so it can be automatically recreated).
+NOT applicable to EOL versions (6.4, 7.1, 7.2, 7.3, 7.4)

 ### 2.3.0

 - Solr updated to 7.7.2